-On a recent holiday in KwaZulu Natal, we visited Cape Vidal from St Lucia.
+On a recent holiday in KwaZulu Natal, we re-visited Cape Vidal from the resort town of St Lucia.
 Cape Vidal is one of South Africa’s hidden gems.
 Seriously beautiful and yet sufficiently remote that it is difficult to visit unless you either stay at Cape Vidal in their rather basic log cabins or at nearby St Lucia.

 So why should you go to Cape Vidal?
 The simplistic answer is because it is the ultimate bush & beach destination – all within the space of one day if you please!